zaxtax/bustle/README.md

   - [ ] support multiple inputs in `propertySignature`
   - [x] implement `reweightWithModel`
   - [ ] learn model
+- [ ] record some metrics (e.g. the number of subexpressions evaluated) during synthesis to compare approaches
 - [ ] re-add the initial string constants and see whether the test cases pass with the ML
 - [ ] write parser for string DSL, or rather implement a shallow embedding
 - [ ] write a pretty printer